mineo/lala/docs/source/plugins/down.rst

 Downforeveryoneorjustme
 =======================

-This plugin provides a single command, ``down`` that, given a URL checks its availability on `Downforeveryoneorjustme <http://www.downforeveryoneorjustme.com/>`_.
+This plugin provides a single command, ``isitdown`` that, given a URL checks its availability on `Downforeveryoneorjustme <http://www.downforeveryoneorjustme.com/>`_.

 Options